Friday, June 20, 2025

 I came in from the wrong direction, passed the finish line, but on the sidewalk, off to the side and I decided I would run up the block.
 I could here the announcer and see the other finishers as I headed up to the end of the block where I planned to turn around and join the finishers.
 Good plan.
 What could be the problem?

 I got to the stop sign, did some quick calculations in my head.
 I wanted to cross the finish line.
 They announce your name.
 They take your picture.
 Everyone cheers you on.
-What could go wrong.
+What could go wrong?

 I did the calculations because I didn’t want to do “too well”.
 I figured it out and I assumed that the real runners would have done much better than 10 minute miles.
 I was working on 20 minute miles by this time.
 But I was cutting my distance in half.